NoushinN/experimentation_course/initiating_an_experiment/README.md

 This module is specifically designed to cover topics on  **Initiating an Experiment**.

 The themes explored in this module are:
-(i) dentifying opportunities to experiment in government activities - be it policy, program, regulatory, service, or internal services, (ii) designing experiments as part of existing programs/services.
+(i) identifying opportunities to experiment in government activities - be it policy, program, regulatory, service, or internal services, (ii) designing experiments as part of existing programs/services.